2008 – Dip, British Columbia Institute of Technology

 Tess has appeared at all levels of Court in Alberta.
 At the Court of Appeal of Alberta, she has advocated for the right of the media to receive notice of applications to restrict publication and access, and to determine the meaning of publication as it relates to the internet.

-In addition, Tess has experience with broadcasting law and has appeared before the Supreme Court of Canada twice, both respecting media law issues.
+In addition, Tess has experience with broadcasting law and has appeared before the Supreme Court of Canada three times respecting media law issues.
 In one instance, Tess was a member of RMRF’s team relating to an injunction brought against a major national broadcaster respecting articles posted to its website containing information subject to a publication ban.
 In another instance, Tess acted for the Canadian Media Lawyers Association (CMLA) in relation to the right of the public to access transcripts of Court of Appeal proceedings.
+In the third instance, Tess advocated for the right of the media to have advance notice of applications to restrict public and media access to court documents.

 Tess teaches Communications Law at MacEwan University, and frequently presents to clients and the legal community on issues related to media law and privacy law.